mat-ruszczycky/practice-react-todo/README.md

 ![FPO](./docs/images/fpo.png)

 ### Rendering Approach
-web rendering revolve around two main approaches: Client-Side Rendering (CSR) and Server-Side Rendering (SSR).
+Web rendering strategies determine how an application page's content is generated and displayed to the user, either through server-side rendering (HTML created on the server) or client-side rendering (HTML generated in the browser).
+These strategies impact factors such as load speed, SEO, and interactivity.

 #### Client-Side Rendering (CSR):
-Client-Side Rendering (CSR), the rendering process is managed by the client rather than the server.
-This involves the client generating the majority of the page's structure, with content being produced through JavaScript.
+Client-Side Rendering (CSR) shifts the rendering process to the client, where JavaScript generates most of the page's structure.
+The browser receives minimal HTML, fetches data, and dynamically renders content, making it ideal for highly interactive applications.

 #### Server-Side Rendering (SSR):
-Server-Side Rendering (SSR) typically involves rendering a web page on the server and sending the fully-rendered HTML to the client.
+Server-Side Rendering (SSR) generates a fully-rendered HTML page on the server and sends it to the client, enabling faster initial load times and improved SEO.

 ## 03. Data Model
 Various data entities and their fields that can exist on the Client, Server or both.